tanikasuresh/Excel-Projects/Sales Company/README.md

 ## Excel

-To teach us how how to use Excel PivotTables, PivotCharts, and a few functions, the professor provided the class with a fictional company's sales spreadsheet that includes the following attributes:
+To practice using Excel PivotTables, PivotCharts, and a few functions, we were provided with a fictional company's sales spreadsheet that includes the following attributes:
 - Order ID
 - Order Date
 - Customer ID